Breast Cancer News

 Study profiles parents’ attitudes on genomic studies, data sharing and privacy Mar 11, 2014 Baylor researchers find parents are more concerned about the future risk to their child, when considering enrollment in genetic studies.

-High throughput “viewing” identifies new regulator of estrogen receptor Jan 23, 2014 A high throughput microscopy technique enabled our researchers to identify a a highly amplified gene in many tumors, including breast, prostate and ovarian cancer.
+High throughput “viewing” identifies new regulator of estrogen receptor Jan 23, 2014 A high throughput microscopy technique enabled our researchers to identify a highly amplified gene in many tumors, including breast, prostate and ovarian cancer.

 Breast cell survival factor increases breast cancer risk after late pregnancy Dec 31, 2013 The mystery of why the risk of breast cancer goes up in women whose first pregnancies occur after the age of 35 may boil down to a single factor. according to Baylor researchers.